 - i.
 Advancement by virtue of a retirement following the commencement of a match is the equivalent to winning a round.
 Advancement through a bye/withdrawal/walkover is not the equivalent to winning a round. - ii.
-No points will be awarded to an athlete who forfeits a match unless the forfeit is due to illness or injury as verified by the Referee and supported by a medical certificate. - iii.
+No points will be awarded to an athlete who forfeits a match unless the forfeit is due to illness or injury as verified by the Referee. - iii.
 No AR Points will be awarded to an athlete or team who withdraws or is a 'no show' without playing their first match. - iv.
 Any athlete who is defaulted shall lose all AR points earned for that event at the tournament, unless: - The athlete was defaulted for a violation of the Commencement of Play or Dress and Equipment sections of the Code of Behaviour - The athlete retired as a result of a medical condition - A member of a doubles team did not cause any of the misconduct Code Violations that resulted in the team being defaulted.

-e) Abandoned Matches / Abandoned Finals
+e) Abandoned Matches / Abandoned or Unplayed Finals

-i.
-If a tournament is abandoned due to inclement weather (or other extraordinary circumstances) before the final, points will be awarded for all matches completed.

-CASE: If only 1 of the 4 semi-final spots have been determined when the tournament is abandoned, the athlete who reached the SF round will be awarded SF points, and the remaining Athletes will be awarded QF points.
+- i.
+If a tournament is abandoned due to inclement weather (or other extraordinary circumstances) before the final, points will be awarded for all matches completed. - CASE: If only 1 of the 4 semi-final spots have been determined when the tournament is abandoned, the athlete who reached the SF round will be awarded SF points, and the remaining Athletes will be awarded QF points. - ii.

-- ii.
 If a final is abandoned due to inclement weather (or other extraordinary circumstances), the total amount of points on offer (Winner and Finalist) will be added together and then divided equally amongst the two athletes / teams. - iii.
+If a final is abandoned due to both players withdrawing prior to the start of the match, each player/team shall receive finalists points. - iv.
 Tennis Australia has the final authority with regards to the awarding of points under points (i) and (ii) in this section.